 \subsubsection{Can we measure how the properties of the cluster population change over time?}

 \cxo\ follow-up of clusters detected by the SPT between redshift $0.3$ and $1.9$ has indicated that the average ICM properties outside the core are remarkably self-similar, with no measurable evolution of morphological dynamical indicators \citep{mcd14,mcd17,nur17}.
 These observations also suggested that cool cores are formed early and are very stable to further dynamical evolution.
-However, as the SPT survey is highly incomplete below $z=0.3$, this study relies on an X-ray selected sample to provide the low-$z$ anchor.
+However, as the SPT survey is highly incomplete below $z=0.3$, this study relies on an X-ray-selected sample to provide the low-$z$ anchor.
 Due to the selection effects outlined above, we do not yet have a fully consistent picture of population evolution.

-The redshift independence of the SZE has led to the discovery of many hundreds of high redshift systems, with which studies of how the properties of the cluster population change with time can be undertaken.
+The redshift independence of the SZE has led to the discovery of many hundreds of high-redshift systems, with which studies of how the properties of the cluster population change with time can be undertaken.
 However, such studies need a well-characterised low-redshift anchor obtained with the same selection method.